 We had a lot of work to rebuild our name from the three years off-air.

-A new jingle package was introduced as Bedrock dropped the AM suffix (following the sale of the AM Induction loop transmitter) and needed to re-identify ourselves with our commitment to patient entertainment as ‘Your Friendly Station’ and mentioning about our request collectors and how to get in touch with the studio.
+A new jingle package was introduced as Bedrock dropping the AM suffix (following the sale of the AM Induction loop transmitter) and needed to re-identify ourselves with our commitment to patient entertainment as ‘Your Friendly Station’ and mentioning about our request collectors and how to get in touch with the studio.

-During 2011 the phrase ‘Your Friendly Station, Your Friendly Choice’ was starting to sound very tired and a little cheesy, the phrase had served it’s purpose to rebuild our profile within the Queen’s Hospital, we dropped the phrase by the end of the year.
+During 2011 the phrase ‘Your Friendly Station, Your Friendly Choice’ as it starting to sound very tired and a little cheesy, the phrase had served it’s purpose and helped rebuild our profile within the Queen’s Hospital, it was phased out by the end of that year.

-To realign the station in order to compete with the other mainstream stations on offer from the Premier Telesolutions system, we then focused our on-air phrase as ‘Timeless Classics & Requests’ getting more to the point of what we do!
+To realign the station in order to compete with the other mainstream stations on offer from the Premier Telesolutions system, we refocused our on-air phrase was ‘Timeless Classics & Requests’ getting more to the point of what we do.